 - It can have the opposite effect

-- It’s associated with change over a long period of time
+- It’s associated with change over time

 Loss aversion plays an important role in consumer purchasing behavior.
 One study found that when consumers were asked to create a basic pizza by removing ingredients from a fully-loaded pizza, or by adding ingredients to a plain pizza, those who had to remove ingredients ended with far more toppings on the pizza.